 where μi is the expected SFI, for the i-th observation in space and time.
 We included an intercept, α, to estimate mean SFI and a factor year effect, Yi, to estimate annual differences from the average and generate an index across time.
 To control for the location of the stomach samples, we included f1xi, yi, a spatial field represented by a tensor product of B-splines for geospatial coordinates (xi: latitude, yi: longitude), which allowed for anisotropy in the smoothing process.
 To generate standardized estimates used in the IPM, we predicted SFI across years for the mean survey latitude and longitude in the dataset (62.0N, -168.1W).
 The SFI model was assessed for convergence and residuals were assessed for homogeneity.

 Increased marine temperatures can lower prey quality and alter the distribution of the prey base while simultaneously increasing metabolic demands of immature salmon (Farley et al. 2024).
-To evaluate the influence of warm winter temperatures, we included winter Eastern Aleutian CDD to represent the temperature conditions that subadult Yukon River Chum salmon experienced during their first winter at sea.
-This stage is hypothesized as a critical survival bottleneck in the lifecycle (Farley et al. 2024).
+To evaluate the influence of warm winter temperatures, we included the winter Eastern Aleutian CDD to represent the temperature conditions that immature Yukon River Chum salmon experienced during their first winter at sea.
 To calculate CDD we used the daily mean Eastern Aleutian SST, publicly available on AKFIN, summed from November to February to represent winter conditions.

-Hatchery salmon released in large numbers to the North Pacific have been shown to exhibit negative associations with Pacific salmon growth and survival, which are hypothesized to reflect increased competition for prey resources (Cunningham et al. 2018, Scheuerell et al. 2020, Ruggerone et al. 2023, Feddern et al. 2024).
+Large numbers of hatchery salmon released in the North Pacific have been shown to exhibit negative associations with Pacific salmon growth and survival, which are hypothesized to reflect increased competition for prey resources (Cunningham et al. 2018, Scheuerell et al. 2020, Ruggerone et al. 2023, Feddern et al. 2024).
 The competition primarily centers on key food sources like zooplankton and forage fish, where hatchery fish often having an initial advantage due to their larger size at release (Krueger et al. 2009).
 This competition can trigger density-dependent mortality when the combined number of hatchery and wild salmon exceeds the marine environment's carrying capacity, potentially reducing growth and survival rates (Connors et al. 2025).
-To address the impact of North Pacific scale hatchery competition with Yukon River Chum salmon, we included Chum salmon hatchery release abundances, separately, as annual sums of releases from Alaska, Japan, Korea and Russia.
+To address the impact of competition on Yukon River fall Chum salmon, we included an annual Chum salmon hatchery release abundance, calculated as the sum of releases from Alaska, Japan, Korea and Russia.
 International hatchery release abundances are publicly available from the North Pacific Anadromous Fish Commission (Table S1).
 We used a rolling average of hatchery release abundance to represent the timing at which hatchery fish would overlap with Yukon River fall Chum salmon in the ocean.
-For example, Yukon River fall Chum salmon from brood year 2000, would first encounter marine competition from hatchery fish released in the same year when both cohorts are juveniles at sea, approximately 2002.
+For example, Yukon River fall Chum salmon from brood year 2000, would first encounter marine competition from hatchery fish in their first winter at sea , which would be winter 2001/2002.
 Due to the overlapping age structure of both wild and hatchery populations, Yukon River fall Chum from brood year 2000 may continue to interact with hatchery fish from subsequent release years (2001, 2002) as different age classes occupy the same marine habitat.
 To capture this multi-year interaction period, we include a three-year rolling average of hatchery releases starting from the same brood year (t) through brood year t+2.
 This approach accounts for scenarios such as age-0.2 hatchery fish interacting with age-0.3 Yukon Chum, and age-0.3 hatchery fish interacting with age-0.4 Yukon Chum.
 While migration distances and timing certainly vary among different release points, we include hatchery releases to represent a coarse index of possible marine competition during the primary ocean rearing period.

 3. Results